Bortronx/AnimaPaper/README.md

 Thanks to the people on reddit for their feedbacks and ideas on how to improve the software.
 Feel free to check / fork / modify as you please anything you want in this repository :)
 ## Informations about updates

-- I (IdolKeg) currently writing a paper and my thesis, almost done (still no motherboard).
+- I (IdolKeg) currently wrapping the thesis.
+Paper need small revision but it is done.
+Hopefully I will be able to buy a new motherboard soon.
 - My motherboard fried (26/11/2016), and since I don't have 50€ to spend to replace it (joys of being student), I will have to wait until I find a job after my thesis to afford one.
 - So, IF you are a dev and willing to help little bit, feel free :), I like this project as it is free and open source for everyone and useful for some people :)